- Purchase the complete Expat Arrivals Angola Guide (PDF)

 The work permit process is quite complex and the hiring company usually acts as the applicant's sponsor and makes all the necessary arrangements for the visa application.
 It’s also the employer's responsibility to notify the appropriate authority of any change in the duration of the employee's contract.

-Expats will need various documents to apply for a work permit for Angola, most of which will need to be photocopied, notarized and translated into Portuguese.
+Expats will need various documents to apply for a work permit for Angola, most of which will need to be photocopied, notarised and translated into Portuguese.
+Expats should note that companies are required to prove that there are no locals who can fill the role the expat is being hired for before they can be employed.

 *Visa regulations and requirements for work permits are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.